DKC-Bluegeneral/GitBluePublic/Notes/SYO-701 SecPlus.md

-## Pointer/object dereference
+## Pointer/object de-reference

 - An attacker can supply a pointer for memory locations that the program is not expecting

-- A Null-pointer dereference occurs when a pointer with a value of NULL is used as if it actually points to a valid memory area
+- A Null-pointer de-reference occurs when a pointer with a value of NULL is used as if it actually points to a valid memory area

-- A program can possibly dereference a null pointer, and in doing so, raise a NullPointerException
+- A program can possibly de-reference a null pointer, and in doing so, raise a NullPointerException

 - Null pointer errors are frequently the result of one or more programmer assumptions being violated.